 - Back and neck injuries, ankle sprains, tennis elbow, tendinitis, and ligament sprains.

 As stated that PRP can be used to treat a variety of injuries.
 There are some kinds of treatments that are more famous than others with PRP, but it typically depends on certain factors.
 The different Factors that persuade the effectiveness of platelet rich plasma treatment which include:

 - The part Of The Body Being Treated

 - The Overall Health Of The Patient (in terms of any medical history, underlying medical condition, or genetic disposition towards a specific problem)

 - Whether The Injury Is Chronic (an disease that has developed over a longer period of time) or Acute (like when you get a cut or wound)

-How does PRP work for hair loss?
+How does Neo PRP work as an effective hair loss treatment?